Union Pacific And Norfolk Southern Refile With Strengthened Case On Competition

 Key Takeaways:

-- Public, on-the-record support spans labor and policy.
-Endorsers include SMART-TD, the country's largest rail union, and President Donald Trump.
+• Public, on-the-record support spans labor and policy.
+Endorsers include SMART-TD, the country's largest rail union.

-- Customer demand for single-line service is the throughline.
-Norfolk Southern leadership has anchored the case on shippers' clear preference for seamless freight movement across the Mississippi watershed markets.
+• Customer demand for single-line service is the throughline.
+Railroad leadership has anchored the case on shippers' clear preference for seamless freight movement across the Mississippi watershed markets.

 A new article in The Center Square reports on the April 30 refiling, the supporters on record and the public-interest review now in the Surface Transportation Board's hands.